Phillies fail to finish sweep, give Nationals 3 unearned runs in series finale

 On the mound, Walker threw strikes on 15 of his first 28 pitches.
 He walked a batter in each of the first two innings but steered clear of any damage.

 Walker pitched with effective variety through five innings and his control improved.
-The Nationals ground out three times in the fourth, including a hard Josh Bell one-hopper that Harper picked.
+The Nationals grounded out three times in the fourth, including a hard Josh Bell one-hopper that Harper picked.

 Philadelphia Phillies